belkhir-aziz/churn-solution/README.md

 ### Tips for rigorous persons
 This picture can give you an idea about how this algorithm work.But if things still not obvious contact me for more details..
-#wondering to get your feedbacks
+#wondering to get feedbacks ...
 ![cout](https://user-images.githubusercontent.com/54355576/65860270-d9fbc700-e361-11e9-9c6a-d7362fb5fa1c.PNG)